saix93/Spain-Game-Devs-Jam-III/README.md

 # Save the date!

+<span>🇪🇸</span> Un juego en el que tienes que organizar a los invitados en bodas consecutivas.

-A game where you have to organize the guests in consecutive weddings.
+<span>🇬🇧</span> A game where you have to organize the guests in consecutive weddings.

 ## Description

+<span>🇪🇸</span>

+En este juego tienes que organizar a los invitados de un banquete de una boda medieval. ¡Intenta unir a los invitados por sus rasgos y quizá tengas suerte!

+Si no prestas atención a las necesidades de tus invitados, puede que se pongan tristones y acaben siendo convertidos por los sacerdotes cultistas...

+<span>🇬🇧</span>

 In this game, you have to organize the guests in a medieval wedding feast.
 Try to match the guest's traits and you might be in luck!

 If you don't pay attention to your guests needs they may become more and more sad and be converted by the cultist priests...

 ## Authors

-Contributors names and contact info
+Contact info

 Raúl Torres
 * Twitter: [@Luar_Serrot](https://twitter.com/Luar_Serrot)